lizzy596/Node_Server_Deconstructed/README.md

 c.
 DATABASE

-Add the logic to create an instance of your database server in the connectDB.js
+Added the logic to create an instance of your database server in the connectDB.js

 d.
+MODULE

+Added the module folder which will hold all of our models, routes, controllers, services etc by data unit

+e.
 Added http-status package for status codes